 For people with diabetes, reaching and maintaining a healthy weight is essential.
-A healthy weight helps manage blood sugar levels and reduce the chances of additional complications, such as a stroke or heart attack.
+Maintaining a moderate weight can help manage blood sugar levels and reduce the risk of complications, such as a stroke.

-A person with diabetes must consider several factors when deciding on the best way to lose weight.
-Factors to take into account include their age, general health, and how much weight they have to lose.
-It is best to talk to a healthcare professional before starting any new weight-loss plan.
+A person with diabetes must consider several factors when deciding the best way to lose weight.
+This may include their age, general health, and how much weight they have to lose.
+It is best to talk to a healthcare professional before starting a new weight-loss plan.

-The best weight-loss diet for someone with diabetes is one they will stick to long-term.
-The following diets involve making healthful long-term changes to help a person lose weight safely:
+The most suitable diet for someone with diabetes is one they will stick to long-term.
+The below diets involve making healthful long-term changes to help a person lose weight safely.

 The Mediterranean diet involves food choices and cooking styles typical of some places in the Mediterranean region.

 The diet typically includes:

 They highlighted a 2-year study that involved 36 adults with obesity and type 2 diabetes.
 The participants ate either a low-carbohydrate diet, a Mediterranean diet, or a low-fat diet for 2 years.